 That being said, a brand new visitor who is exploring will likely head to the homepage eventually.
 Check the bounce rate and user journey of the home page to make sure it is a good guide for increasing awareness.

 It is no secret that online fundraising is vital to a nonprofit’s success.
-I would bet that nearly every nonprofit looking at Google Analytics to improve the productivity of their site included “increase donations” as one of their goals.
+I would bet that nearly every nonprofit and food bank looking at Google Analytics to improve the productivity of their site included “increase donations” as one of their goals.

 While a great design is essential for a good donation page, how will you know?
 Design is often subjective.
 The data is not.
 Google Analytics can help you tweak and refine many aspects of your website to ensure that when they land on your donation page, they feel comfortable with their decision to give.

 This is where you can track the flow of pages a visitor goes through before landing on the donation page.
 How did they end up on your donation page, or where did they go after?
 Knowing what inspired them to click “Donate” can be helpful in determining which of your pages are the most effective.

 This is not just for businesses.
 When nonprofits use eCommerce conversions in Google Analytics to track donations, it gives insights into valuable data.
 You can learn which sources drive the most transactions to your site, time between first visit and donation, and tons of demographic information about the donors.

 Once they have reached the donation page, what do they do next?
 Check the bounce rate and make sure nothing on the page is confusing or distracting from the goal.
 While not every visit to the page will result in a goal conversion, you can get insight into how to build trust with each visitor.

 Sure you could just count how many volunteers you have or how many hours have been spent volunteering, but with Google Analytics, you can gauge how interest in volunteering is trending and how to more effectively engage volunteers when necessary.
 Similar to data surrounding your donors, you can dig into the metrics surrounding potential volunteers.